SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    OPS = OBP + SLG;
 run;
 ```
-*What once required manual calculation now completes in milliseconds.
-Note that singles must be calculated for the SLG calculation.*
+*What once required manual calculation now completes in milliseconds.*
+*Note that singles must be calculated for the SLG calculation.*

 <br>

-**Subset** the data using Henry Aaron's playerID (aaronha01) and the yearID (to match the baseball card).
+**Subset** the data using Henry Aaron's playerID (aaronha01) and the yearID to match the baseball card.

 ``` SAS
 data Aaron;